logo for gamblingteachers.com

 6) The house edge at roulette comes from:

-C The skill of the dealer in landing the ball in numbers with no bets.
+C Skill of the dealer in landing the ball in numbers with no bets.

 7) Placing a split bet on zero and double-zero in addition to other wagers: